api2cart/go-sdk/docs/ProductVariantUpdate.md

 `func (o *ProductVariantUpdate) HasClearCache() bool`

 HasClearCache returns a boolean if a field has been set.

+### GetProcessingProfileId

+`func (o *ProductVariantUpdate) GetProcessingProfileId() int32`

+GetProcessingProfileId returns the ProcessingProfileId field if non-nil, zero value otherwise.

+### GetProcessingProfileIdOk

+`func (o *ProductVariantUpdate) GetProcessingProfileIdOk() (*int32, bool)`

+GetProcessingProfileIdOk returns a tuple with the ProcessingProfileId field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetProcessingProfileId

+`func (o *ProductVariantUpdate) SetProcessingProfileId(v int32)`

+SetProcessingProfileId sets ProcessingProfileId field to given value.

+### HasProcessingProfileId

+`func (o *ProductVariantUpdate) HasProcessingProfileId() bool`

+HasProcessingProfileId returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)